Karthik0809/Sudoko-Game/README.md

 - Improve puzzle generation for better uniqueness.

 ## Author
-Developed by Karthik Mulugu.
+Developed by **Karthik Mulugu**.
 Feel free to contribute and improve the game!